GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Reduction in Intergroup Anxiety}

+The two conditions differed in reported changes in intergroup anxiety.
+While a reduction in intergroup anxiety was consistently reported in the experimental condition \punit{EP1, EP3, EP4, EP5, EP7, EP9}, only two participants \punit{CP1, CP6} described such a reduction in the control condition.

-The proportion of participants reporting a reduction in intergroup anxiety was higher in the \Exp{} group \punit{6/9} than in the \Ctrl{} group \punit{2/8}.
-Participants (\Exp{}) attributed this reduction to several factors: a recognition of shared values and orientations between the two groups \punit{EP1}, the dissolution of prior misconceptions about the outgroup \punit{EP3}, and the experience of constructive dialogue through GroupEnvoy \punit{EP3, EP4}. \begin{quote} \textit{``Before the study, I think I was somewhat inclined to avoid contact with them.
-But now, that inclination seems to be gone.''} \punit{EP4} \end{quote}
+Participants in the experimental condition attributed this reduction to several factors: a recognition of shared values and orientations between the two groups \punit{EP1}, the dissolution of prior misconceptions about the outgroup \punit{EP3}, and the experience of constructive dialogue through GroupEnvoy \punit{EP3, EP4}. \begin{quote} \textit{``AI’s arguments made me realize that outgroup members were much calmer and more constructive than I had expected.
+This has alleviated my initial anxiety and reluctance regarding discussing such topics.''} \punit{EP4} \end{quote}

-In the \Ctrl{} group, participants attributed reduced anxiety to recognizing the outgroup's sincerity through the records \punit{CP1} and to realizing that even indirect contact was preferable to none, despite persistent uncertainty \punit{CP6}.
+In the control condition, CP1 attributed reduced anxiety to recognizing the outgroup's sincerity through the records.
+CP6 noted that while anxiety about direct contact remained high, this discussion would lower it compared to having no prior contact.

-Despite these reductions, participants in both conditions reported that intergroup anxiety had not been fully eliminated and that concerns specific to direct contact remained.
-Two sources of residual anxiety were shared across both groups: a fear of offending due to limited cultural knowledge \punit{EP8, CP2}, and anticipated difficulty in communication due to language and cultural differences \punit{EP2, EP7, EP9, CP3, CP5}.
+Despite these reductions, participants who experienced anxiety reduction reported that concerns specific to direct contact remained.
+Two sources of residual anxiety were shared across both conditions: a fear of offending due to limited cultural knowledge \punit{EP8, CP2}, and anticipated difficulty in communication due to language and cultural differences \punit{EP2, EP7, EP9, CP3, CP5}.